 I feel like I can finally talk about it (or in this case, write about it) and really start to move on.

 Don’t Let a Horrible Boss Destroy You Like I Almost Did

 It is almost impossible not to start believing the belittling, demeaning abuse that a horrible boss puts on you, day after day.
 Not only does it affect your performance at work, but you take their words and behaviours home with you, too.

 Before long, a horrible boss can take over every aspect of your life.

 Their negativity can turn you into a negative person.
 Their bullying can turn you into a bully.
-Their lying and manipulating can turn you into a lying manipulator.
+And their lying and manipulating can turn you into a lying manipulator.

 They can destroy your confidence, your future career path, your professional relationships, your personal relationships, your mental health, your physical health.

 If this is the case, please, I beg you to get help.
 Here are a few resources that include helpful information, personal stories and crisis lines that you can call, text, email or chat with: